ogarteetotal/pdsnd_github/README.md

 ### Description
 A simple app to analyse US bikeshare data from 3 cities 'Chicago','New York City',and 'Washington DC' across the United State.
+The app will be reading data from an CSVs Files

 ### Files used
 bikeshare_2.py